Skip to content

 mod.add_task({ list_id: list.content.id, title: 'Visit Berlin' });

-Calls emit skill_call events in the run trace and are gated by the workspace’s tool policies (key format: <server-name>.<tool-name>).
+Calls emit skill_call events in the run trace.

-examples/tasklist in the repo is a full end-to-end MCP server: it registers itself on boot (CreateMCPServer), exposes five tools over streamable_http with bearer auth, and ships a web UI that shows the agent, the chat turns, and the resulting SQLite tasks.
-Start there when building your own.
+examples/tasklist in tavora-sdk-go is a full end-to-end MCP server: it exposes six tools over streamable_http with bearer auth, and ships a web UI that shows the agent, the chat turns, and the resulting SQLite tasks.
+Start there when building your own — the step-by-step walkthrough lives in Build the tasklist agent.